Arrive on Maui and chances are your attention will be torn between the impossibly blue sea and the impossibly grand mountain that towers above it.

 PLANETS Telescope

 In 2016, the University of Hawai’i’s Institute for Astronomy unveiled its proposal to construct the PLANETS Telescope near the summit of Haleakala.
-Especially fabricated for low scattered light and high-contrast nighttime observations, it would feature the world’s highest-contrast optical telescope.
+Especially fabricated for low-scattered light and high-contrast nighttime observations, it would feature the world’s highest-contrast optical telescope.
 Its foundation?
 The renovation of an extant structure formerly used by the University of Chicago Neutron Monitor Station.
 Because the proposed project was conceived to fit inside the existing structure, it will reduce cultural and environmental impacts—two of the leading causes of the opposition against the DKIST.
 “According to the University of Hawai’i Institute of Astronomy,” Maui Now reports, “the proposed project would provide unprecedented scientific capabilities in the sciences of polarimetry and coronagraphy, and would have the potential to lead to discoveries in areas related to exoplanet detection, circumstellar environments, and extrasolar planetary atmospheres.”
 In other words, PLANETS would enable scientists to research the atmospheres of planets—around the sun and other stars.

 nasa